APogue/APogue.github.io/_posts/2025-10-07-ucr-analysis.md

     - CRO take on the issue
         - What problems are happening with the SRS to NIBRS data switch?
         - Need targeted infrastructure funding
+        - Some mention of separate reporting funding initiatives on the FBI (BJS?) website but nothing specific, nothing CRO mentioned, and nothing that has had any kind of impact
     - It's insane to use voluntary reporting
         - A national coverage statistic treats reporting gaps as a single "batch" issue.
 It is unknown whether critical reporting gaps exist, and by grouping them with either low-crime gaps or gaps that can be accurately adjusted using estimation procedures, latent critical gaps are not being properly addressed.
         - MS doesn't have a good history of reporting, any statistical adjustments are conservative.
 Judging from CDC, the reporting gaps are critical (requiring major changes).
 This can't be solved with modeling.
 Reporting must go up.